Copyright © University of Cambridge. All rights reserved.

 I have found that all the students who have been involved in this investigation have got very excited as various observations are made, patterns seen and questions asked.
 The most enjoyable times for me have been hearing ten year olds using their own form of algebra and coming to some powerful [for them] realisations about why every one has a $0$, $-2$ and $-4$.

-The problem has also been the starting point for some pupils to be able to ask "I wonder what would happen if ...?"
-And in this case it's been:
+The problem has also been the starting point for some pupils to be able to ask "I wonder what would happen if ...?", as suggested at the end of the problem itself.
+For consideration of negative numbers as well, look at Consecutive Negative Numbers.

 For the exceptionally mathematically able

-On the odd occasions that pupils needed support I have found that putting a number of pupils together to work as a sharing group is all that has been necessary.
+On the odd occasions that pupils needed support I have found that putting a number of pupils together to work as a sharing group is helpful.

-These notes are taken from writings by Bernard Bagnall who has used this activity more than sixty times and chose it as his favourite problem on the NRICH site.
+These notes are based on writings by Bernard Bagnall who has used this activity more than sixty times and chose it as his favourite problem on the NRICH site.